Exabyte-io/documentation/docs/data/non-structured.md

 We also have a role-based permission scheme for organizations and teams.
 Each organization has a directory shared between its members.
 Organization `exabyte` would have `/share/groups/exabyte/` as such.

 !!! note "Command line users"
     The above information is relevant to users with access to command line and remote desktop, as they are able to navigate the `/home` and `/share` directories directly.
+Readers may also find more information about our unified storage system and how it affects the content of home/share directories [here](/cli/storage-system/).

 ## Dropbox directory